miguelraz/miguelraz.github.io/blog/juliatorust.md

 thread_rng().sample_iter(&Standard).take(n).collect()
 ```
 (Oh, and `rand` isn't part of the stdlib so that's another papercut).
-- There is no `@code_native` and friends in Rust - your best bet is to use the Rust Playground and click on the `...` to have it emit the total assembly.
+> - There is no `@code_native` and friends in Rust - your best bet is to use the Rust Playground and click on the `...` to have it emit the total assembly.
 This only works for the top 100 most popular crates though.
 You can `cargo run --release -- --emit=llvm-ir/asm` and then fish the results out of `target/`, but that's unwieldy - why does no one have a CLI for this yet?
+*NB*: `u/Schnatsel` has kindly pointed me towards `cargo-asm`.
+The interface is not as nice as `@code_XXX`, but I think I'm satisfied with this.
+Thanks a ton!
 - Another multiple dispatch gripe: having to implement `Display` traits for new structs feels like pulling teeth, and this initial type signature seems inscrutable as a beginner:
 ```rust
 use std::fmt;